Developmental Movement For Infants and Caregivers

 Carolyn Palmer (Psychological Science)

-Health care providers emphasize the importance of placing infants on their backs to sleep for safety, but also on their tummies during awake time to facilitate motor skill development.
+A first component of the project involves activities supporting infant rolling, sitting, and crawling.
+Health providers emphasize the importance of placing infants on their backs to sleep for safety, but also on their tummies while awake to facilitate motor development.
 Infants typically protest this “tummy time” and parents often don’t know how to help.
-In prior research with parents and young infants, a single movement lesson resulted in infants tolerating significantly more tummy time in the following week.
-Parents did not report changes in their sense of efficacy, but it may take more than one lesson for this to occur.
-The current project will build on this work by assessing how parents and infants experience a >series< of movement lessons expanding from tummy time into additional developments.
-The project will also offer parallel lessons to adults (including the parents, the student researcher, and campus peers), recruiting their feedback.
+In my prior research with parents and young infants, a single movement lesson resulted in infants tolerating significantly more tummy time in the following week.
+The current project builds on this work by assessing how parents and infants experience a series of lessons expanding from tummy time into sitting and crawling.